 It also shows how confident you are in your products.
 After all, you wouldn’t offer a refund unless you were sure that very few shoppers (if any) were going to utilize this policy.

-If you have an eye for design, creating infographics and sharing them on Pinterest could be an excellent way for you to market your business.
+If you have an eye for design, creating infographics or blog posts and sharing them on Pinterest could be an excellent way for you to market your business.

 Just conduct some research to find interesting facts and stats, and present them in a beautiful infographic-style design that’ll engage your target audience.
 Like we’ve said time and again, we highly suggest including a link in your post.
 This is very effective for driving traffic from Pinterest to your website.